Don't see the menu?

 Final Presentation, Report, and Demo are due the

-should be part of your final report:
+The following should be part of your final report:

-- Your project contract with my markup.
+- Your project proposal with my markup.

 - An online copy of your code or analysis scripts uploaded to

-for an outline of the report contents), including:
+see below for an outline of the report contents), including:

-milestones, schedule, and/or grading scale (for instructor's
+project proposal: milestones, schedule, and/or grading scale

-consideration and approval).
+(for my consideration and approval).

 - An initial set of data showing the correctness of your code.